SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

 ---
-title: Building the Spartacus Storefront Using 2.x Libraries
+title: Building the Spartacus Storefront Using 3.x Libraries
 ---

-The following instructions describe how to build a storefront application using published Spartacus 2.x libraries.
+The following instructions describe how to build a storefront application, for both B2C (Electronics, Apparel) and B2B (Powertools) sample stores.
 If you are building Spartacus from source, see [Contributor Setup]({{ site.baseurl }}{% link _pages/contributing/contributor-setup.md %}).

 ## Prerequisites